-In addition to the above, there are specific guidelines in regard to the following situations:
+In addition to our Code of Conduct, there are specific guidelines regarding the following situations:

 Academic Dishonesty/Plagiarism

 Acts of academic dishonesty will not be tolerated at PSC.
 Under the guidelines of the Education Act and Wolf Creek Public School Policy, this may result in a zero grade, suspension or withdrawal.